 Here is a six-step security checklist you can use to ensure your business is protected from malware.

 1. Cybersecurity Training and Awareness

 Employees are often a primary target for malicious attackers looking to gain access to mission-critical business systems.
-Regularly training on how to avoid phishing attacks and enforcing best security practices, including effective password management and BYOD (Bring Your Own Device) policies plays a vital role in mitigating cybersecurity risks.
+Regularly training employees on how to avoid phishing attacks and enforcing best security practices, including effective password management and BYOD (Bring Your Own Device) policies, plays a vital role in mitigating cybersecurity risks.

-Multifactor authentication is a secondary layer of login protection that requires additional verification from another device before an account is accessed.
-Enabling MFA or 2FA on all applicable accounts reduces the likelihood of credentials becoming compromised and prevents intruders from gaining access to critical systems.
+Multi-Factor Authentication (MFA) is a secondary layer of login protection that requires additional verification from another device before an account is accessed.
+Enabling MFA on all applicable accounts reduces the likelihood of credentials becoming compromised and prevents intruders from gaining access to critical systems.

 Establishing firewall protection across your entire business network helps to detect and block malware before it enters and spreads into your business systems.
 Firewalls are designed as active security monitoring solutions and are the first line of defense when defending against security threats.